We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Aeration provides the necessary oxygen for food to break down.
 In traditional composting, heat is naturally generated by decomposition, but electric composters add heat, which can destroy the beneficial bacteria that would otherwise make it through the composting process to nourish the soil.

 All electric composters provide aeration to help break down the material.
 In addition, most of them use a heating process to dehydrate food before grinding it up.
-The aeration process gets rid of methane, which would otherwise be produced as in a traditional compost pile, while any odors are trapped in the machine’s filtration system, generally through activated carbon filters.
+The aeration process removes methane, which would otherwise be produced in a traditional compost pile, while any odors are trapped in the machine’s filtration system, typically through activated carbon filters.

 FAQs